scalatron/scalatron/README.md

 ## How to Run

-If you want to run Scalatron to play the game or to run a workshop with friends, simply [download the latest distribution version as a single .zip file](http://scalatron.wordpress.com/) - you do not need the source code.
+If you want to run Scalatron to play the game or to run a workshop with friends, simply [download the latest version](http://github.com/scalatron/scalatron/downloads) - you do not need the source code.
 Unzip the downloaded file into a local directory, then look for the Readme.txt file to get started.
 Have fun!

 ## How to Build